WLHQ/3DWEB/README.md

 # 3DWEB
 An http server written in C made for the 3DS.
+A continuation of 3ds-httpd from dimaguy. https://github.com/dimaguy/3ds-httpd

 Features: